hzeller/bant/README.md

- bant parse -C ~/src/verible -v  # Read project in given directory. bant print //foo:bar  # Print specific target AST matching pattern bant print //foo/...  # Print all build files matching recursive pattern. bant list         # List all the build files including the referenced external bant list -x      # List BUILD files only in this project, no external. bant lib-headers  # For each header found in project, print exporting target. bant dwyu         # Look which headers are used and suggest add/remove deps . <(bant dwyu foo/...)  # fix dependencies in package foo/... in one line.
+ bant parse -C ~/src/verible -v  # Read project in given directory. bant print //foo:bar  # Print specific target AST matching pattern bant print //foo/...  # Print all build files matching recursive pattern. bant workspace    # List all the external projects listed in workspace. bant list         # List all the build files including the referenced external bant list -x      # List BUILD files only in this project, no external. bant lib-headers  # For each header found in project, print exporting target. bant dwyu ...     # Look which headers are used and suggest add/remove deps . <(bant dwyu foo/...)  # fix dependencies in package foo/... in one line.
 ```